 Make a menu plan for the rest of the week.

 If you’ve spent one entire day cooking, you most likely won’t feel like doing the same thing the very next day.
-Plan for how you can either use up leftovers or make very simple meals to serve for a couple of days until the shock and exhaustion wear off.
+Make a meal plan that uses up leftovers and includes other simple meals to serve for a couple of days until the shock and exhaustion wear off.

 Make a detailed time schedule for the day.

-This has been the game-changer for me.
-Making a time schedule for the entire day that includes prep work, cooking times, periodic clean-up, and even family necessities will keep the day flowing smoothly, help you remember all the details, and insure that everything gets done and to the table.
+This has been a game-changer for me.
+Making a time schedule for the entire day that includes prep work, cooking times, periodic clean-up, and even family necessities will keep the day flowing smoothly, help you remember all the details, and ensure that everything gets done and to the table.

 Making a big meal, especially on a holiday, is a unique opportunity that you have to show love to your friends and family and to create special traditions and memories.
 Embrace it and enjoy it!